ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 step level for step-result traces (`FollowSteps`), and as written for sub-process IO (`FollowLogs`).

-All APIs excluding `List` are idempotent, meaning that multiple calls to the same API with the same parameters should return the same result.
+All APIs excluding `Status` are idempotent, meaning that multiple calls to the same API with the same parameters should return the same result.
 For example, If `Run` is called multiple times with the same arguments, only the first invocation should begin processing of the job request, and